johnshearing/bioelectocracy/README.md

 psychedelics FDA approval
 [An advisory committee convened by FDA in June also raised concerns that MDMA's mind-altering effects made it nearly impossible to “blind” participants to whether they were getting drug or placebo.](https://www.science.org/content/article/fda-rejected-mdma-assisted-ptsd-therapy-other-psychedelics-firms-intend-avoid-fate#:~:text=An%20advisory%20committee%20convened%20by,therapies'%20benefits%20outweigh%20the%20risks.)
+So FDA approval was denied not because the drug doesn't work but rather because they didn't have a way to test it against a placebo.
+Good thing the FDA doesn't regulate spirituality.

 While it is reasonable to consider Mac as a single intelligent life form, our own lives depend on understanding that Mac is also a developing organ in a much larger being (our planetary ecosystem).

 It has been said that information is a difference that makes a difference.
 In other words a change in one structure (A) causes a change in some other structure (B).